breadoven/inav/docs/Settings.md

 ### nav_rth_trackback_mode

 Useage modes for RTH Trackback.
-OFF = disabled.
-ON = Normal and Failsafe RTH, FS = Failsafe RTH only.

-Useage modes for RTH Trackback.
 OFF = disabled, ON = Normal and Failsafe RTH, FS = Failsafe RTH only.

 | Default | Min | Max |
 | --- | --- | --- |